wcandillon/canvaskit-js/docs/api/runtime-effect.md

 canvas.restore();
 ```

-To migrate this shader to `canvaskit-js`, we first need to rewrite it in GLSL:
+To migrate this shader to `CanvasKitJS`, we first need to rewrite it in GLSL:

 ```glsl
 uniform sampler2D child;